N e x t N o w Collaboratory

-Trash Island is a NextNow collaboration project in cooperation with the Plastic Pollution Coalition to raise awareness on plastic pollution through the use of science, art, and digital technology.
+Trash Island is a NextNow collaboration project in cooperation with the Plastic Pollution Coalition (PPC) to raise awareness on plastic pollution through the use of science, art, and digital technology.
 It incorporates interactive, educational tools, and a world-wide outreach campaign.
+In fact, Trash Island was the catalyst for the founding of PPC.

-Not under NDA, however, is Trash Island initiative Midway Journey, which documents the environmental tragedy that is taking place on Midway–but beyond mere documentation, the ultimate purpose of this trip to the Midway Islands is to confront the vital question: how can we move through grief, denial, despair and immobility in the face of severe environmental tragedy, into new territories of acceptance, possibility, and wise action?
+The Trash Island initiative led directly to another collaboration, Midway Journey, which documents the environmental tragedy that is taking place on Midway–but beyond mere documentation, the ultimate purpose of this trip to the Midway Islands is to confront the vital question: how can we move through grief, denial, despair and immobility in the face of severe environmental tragedy, into new territories of acceptance, possibility, and wise action?

 The Press Release announcing the Journey: